 Each year Or Zarua hosts several talks and lectures.
 In the fall, there is a Tshuva lecture between Rosh Hashanah and Yom Kippur and the Annual Lucy Dawidowicz lecture celebrating Congregation Or Zarua’s birthday is held at the end of January or beginning of February.
 Past speakers have included Professors David Roskies, Ruth Wisse, and Sharon Lieberman Mintz.
 The lecture series is named in memory of Lucy Dawidowicz, noted author and early member of Or Zarua.

-In 2019 The Annual Lucy S. Dawidowicz Lecture
+The 2020 Annual Lucy S. Dawidowicz Lecture

-Featured Christine Hayes, PhD.
+Featuring Christine Hayes, PhD.